Kiran-Rao/kiran-rao.github.io/docs/_posts/2020-11-04-sparse-bundle-workspace.md

 ---
 layout: post
 title: 'Setup a Development Workspace with a Sparse Bundle'
-date: 2020-10-30
+date: 2020-11-04
 author: Kiran Rao
 ---

-A sparse bundle is a macOS file that contents and structure of a full file system.
+A sparse bundle is a macOS file that stores the contents and structure of a full file system.
 When mounted, macOS will create a logical volume allowing you to access files the same way you would a USB stick or SSD partition.
 There are a number of advantages to having your development environment setup within a sparse bundle:

-- Keeps projects in a single, self-contained file
+- Keeps projects together in one place.
-- If you work for multiple clients, each one can have their separate disk image completely isolated
+- If you work for multiple clients, each one can have an isolated disk image.
 - Can get your development environment closer to production

 ## Create a Sparse Bundle